-References in this Annual Report on Form 10-K (the "Annual Report") to "we," "us," "our" or the "Company" refer to GigCapital4, Inc. References to our "management" or our "management team" refer to our officers and directors.
-References to the "Sponsor" or "Founder" refer to GigAcquisitions4, LLC.
+References in this Annual Report on Form 10-K (the "Annual Report") to "we," "us," "our", "GigCapital5" or the "Company" refer to GigCapital5, Inc. References to our "management" or our "management team" refer to our officers and directors.
+References to the "Sponsor" or "Founder" refer to GigAcquisitions5, LLC.
+References to the "Insiders" refer to Mr. Weightman, our Treasurer and Chief Financial Officer, and Interest Solutions, LLC, a Connecticut limited liability company and an affiliate of ICR, LLC, an investor relations firm providing services to the Company.
+References to "Initial Stockholders" refer to the Founder together with the Insiders.
+References to "Founder Shares" refer to the initial shares of common stock purchased by the Founder.
+References to "Insider Shares" refer to shares of common stock granted to the Insiders.
+References to "Private Placement Units" refer to the units sold to the Founder in a private placement.
 The following discussion and analysis of the Company's financial condition and results of operations should be read in conjunction with the financial statements and the notes thereto contained elsewhere in this Annual Report.
 Certain information contained in the discussion and analysis set forth below includes forward-looking statements that involve risks and uncertainties.